Koronadal: Government

+2026–present: Erlinda P. Araquil; Maria Ester M. Catorce; Assumed the position due to the death of Ogena.

 Culture

 Koronadal City is a melting pot of diverse traditions where indigenous B'laan and T’boli heritage, Islamic culture, and Catholic faith thrive together in harmony.
 The T’boli people, known for their sacred T’nalak weaving and rich ancestral practices, share the land with the Maguindanaon Muslims, who brought Islamic faith and customs, and the Christian settlers, who introduced Catholic beliefs and celebrations during the resettlement era.

-Today, these three cultures live side by side, respecting each other’s traditions and contributing to the vibrant identity of Koronadal.
-This unity is showcased every T’nalak Festival, a grand celebration honoring cultural diversity, peace, and the shared heritage of the people of South Cotabato.
+Today, these three cultures live side by side, maintaining their traditions and contributing to the identity of Koronadal.
+This heritage is featured during the T’nalak Festival, an event highlighting cultural diversity, peace, and the shared history of the people of South Cotabato.

 Blaan and Tboli culture

 The B'laan people are one of the indigenous peoples of the Southern Philippine island of Mindanao.
 Another tribe called the Maguindanao also inhabits the same area.
 The two tribes consider themselves to be brothers and sisters.
 Long ago, an Arab male (ancestral brother) married a B'laan female (ancestral sister) and through this marriage union, Islam arrived in Southern Mindanao so that when the Spaniards arrived, their attempts to establish Catholicism were unsuccessful in the south.
 Eventually the B'laan and the Maguindanao became trade partners with the B'laan settling in the mountains and the Maguindanao settling along the coastal areas.
 From that time until now, the B'laans have been producing rice, vegetables, livestock, and rainforest products.
 The original religion of the B'laan is Animist.
 Presently, only 5% of the 8,000 B'laan tribal people are considered to be evangelical.

 The T’boli people are one of the indigenous tribes of South Cotabato, traditionally inhabiting the highlands surrounding Lake Sebu.
 They are known for their rich traditions, colorful attire, and deep spiritual connection with nature.
 Historically, the T’boli were animists who practiced rituals to honor nature spirits and ancestors.
 Their culture is best expressed through T’nalak weaving, a sacred art using abaca fibers.
 T’nalak is considered a spiritual fabric, created by women weavers (called dreamweavers) who receive the designs through dreams believed to come from Fu Dalu, the goddess of abaca.

 Koronadal, now the capital of South Cotabato, was once a part of the B'laan and T’boli ancestral domain before Christian settlers migrated during the 1930s–1950s resettlement programs.
 Despite modernization, the B'laan and T’boli tribes have preserved their identity through festivals, music (such as hegalong and kulintang), and crafts.
 Today, their culture continues to thrive and is celebrated in events like the T’nalak Festival, symbolizing unity among indigenous and settler communities in Koronadal and the whole province.